England | Scotland | Wales | Northern Ireland | Ireland

 If you require urgent advice outside of normal working hours call NHS 24 on:

 or see the NHS 24 website at: www.nhs24.com

 (If you telephone our normal surgery number outside of surgery hours, a taped message will clearly inform you of the NHS 24 number to telephone for out-of-hours emergencies).

 Out-of-hours services are generally busy so please think carefully before asking to see a doctor and only do so if you genuinely cannot wait until the surgery re-opens.

 Whilst we encourage our patients to come to the surgery, where we have the proper equipment and facilities available, we do appreciate this is not always possible.
-In this respect, if you do need a home visit, you can help us by calling reception before 10:00am.
+In this respect, if you do require a home visit, you can help us by calling reception before 10:00am.

 You may only request a home visit if you are housebound or are too ill to visit the practice.
 Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.
-They may phone before visiting to obtain more details.
+They will phone before visiting to obtain more details.